sirion-demo/excel-siron-cli/README.md

 ```
 ## Excel files
 Copy Excel files into the 'files' folder with these naming conventions
-If CLT_ID_OVERRIDE is not populated, then the CLT ID **is** required in the Excel filename, enabling multiple CLTs and both CO/CDR
+If CLT_ID_OVERRIDE (in src/index.mjs) is not populated, then the CLT ID **is** required in the Excel filename, enabling multiple CLTs and both CO/CDR
 ```
 const CLT_ID_OVERRIDE = ''
 Excel filename convention: <Entity ID>.<CLT ID>.xlsx